EBay buys Hunch to boost recommendations

+* Carolyn Bertozzi elected to Lilly board of directors Source text for Eikon: Further company coverage:

-SAN FRANCISCO EBay Inc said it acquired the data analysis firm Hunch to help it develop more recommendation technology for its online marketplace.
+SAN FRANCISCO Nov 21 EBay Inc (EBAY.O) said it acquired the data analysis firm Hunch to help it develop more recommendation technology for its online marketplace.

 Chris Dixon, Tom Pinckney and Matt Gattis, who founded Hunch in 2009, will stay on at eBay and remain based in New York.
 The purchase price was not disclosed.